dujanhung/evtsbx-api-doc/enum/block_type.md

 "SuspensionSecondBase"
 ```

-a decorative paintable coin block, internally used for `Suspension` .
+a decorative paintable coin block, internally used with `Suspension` .

 this block is also called "SSB block"